alex-cccu/Cradula/miscPages/about.md

 ---

 This site is totally for me, to learn and have my own space.
-However, if you're interested in what **_Cradula_** is about or what I have to say then I'd love it if you bookmarked this page, followed me on my socials or got in touch!
+However, if you're interested in what **_cradula_** is about or what I have to say then I'd love it if you bookmarked this page, followed me on my socials or got in touch!

 Thanks for stopping by 👋
 — Alex